Skip To Main Content

 Campus Information

 Morton Alternative School (MAS) was established on the premise that all students can learn and succeed when provided an educational environment that meets their individual needs and interests.
-Because the traditional school setting is not appropriate for all students, Morton Alternative School strives to create a place in which students can experience academic and personal success.
+Because the traditional school setting is not suitable for all students, Morton Alternative School strives to create an environment that allows students to experience both academic and personal success.

 To help students reach our mission, Every Student Succeeds, students strive to meet these three (3) expectations for success: